PankratzLab/Genvisis-Docs/AppendixAGenomeStudio/export-reports-for-further-analysis.md

 You must ensure that all samples are included in the Samples Table; otherwise, they will not be included in the final report files.

-Analysis > Reports > Report Wizard
+Go to *Analysis > Reports > Report Wizard*.
-Final Report > Next >
-There are two options with two choices each
-Visible SNPs in the SNP Table
-Include all SNPs in the report, regardless of whether or not they are visible Remove SNPs that are not visible
-Intensity only SNPs
-Include Intensity only SNPs
-Exclude Intensity only SNPs
-Most of the time, you will export all SNPs.
-Choose the first option for each (Include all SNPs… and Include Intensity only SNPs)
+Select *Final Report > Next*, and then there are two options with two choices each.
+Most of the time, you will export all SNPs; if so, choose the first option for each (*Visible SNPs in the SNP Table > Include all SNPs in the report, regardless of whether or not they are visible* and *Intensity only SNPs > Include Intensity only SNPs*).

-If you are exporting a subset of SNPs, use Remove SNPs that are not visible.
-You will still use the Include Intensity only SNPs option
+If you are exporting a subset of SNPs, use *Visible SNPs in the SNP Table > Remove SNPs that are not visible*.
+You will still use the *Intensity only SNPs > Include Intensity only SNPs*.

 Include all of the columns that Genvisis requires:
 SNP Name
 Sample ID